nickolamaz/blog/_posts/2022-04-28-mirantis-lens-with-kubecost.md

 ### Step 8: Access Kubecost using port forwarding through Lens

 To access Kubecost, go to “Services” and fine the kubecost-cost-analyzer service.
 Scroll down, and find the “Connection/Ports” section.
-Click on Port 9090.
+You can click "Forward" and set the port to 9090.
+If you have multiple clusters, they can't all use port 9090.
+In this case, you can use a randomized port.
+To do this, click on the link text for 'Port 9090' directly.

 ![Select port 9090 via Services](/assets/images/lens-with-kubecost/kubecost-lens-15.png)